thdrmrphy/calendar/README.md

 Please note: This is not a foolproof application.
 It does not handle errors well.
 It relies somewhat on humans not creating edge cases.
 Please do not rely on it.
 It's just a convenience.

+Having said that, please feel more than free to adapt it to other webhook integrations, create issues, pull requests, forks, etc. I'd love to see where it could go.

+Finally, the Scouts | Terrain API should not be abused.
+Don't waste a nonprofit's money and create issues for other users.

 ## Dependencies

 ```